tinacg/tinacg.github.io/keymaster/README.md

 * TrebleClef
 * BassClef
 * Staff (5 lines and a Clef)
-* GrandStaff (TrebleStaff and BassStaff with brace)
+* GrandStaff (TrebleStaff and BassStaff with brace, vertical line on left)
 * Scale (two TrebleStaffs and two BassStaffs with predefined scale notes)

 Navigation tabs for: